please dont use your phone to look at this website it looks horrible on mobile or like maybe rotate the phone or something

 16” x 7”After all, perfection is in the eye is of the beholder.

-Sculpted form is based on the noriton of an “idealized form” found in most renaissance art like Michelangelo’s David.
-Through stone we are able to craft the human form into somthing greater than it actually is.
+Sculpted form is based on the notion of the “idealized form” found in most renaissance art such as Michelangelo’s David.
+Through stone, we are able to craft the human form into somthing greater than it actually is.
 To perpetuate greatness in a way that can be aspired to from people eons to come.

 IV.
 IMMORTALIZATION: